terribleben/lantern-engine/README.md

 A few parts of it are platform-specific:
 - It can handle the "scale" property of a graphics context (in order to support retina display).
 It works fine if you ignore this.
 - The filesystem stuff (e.g. loading textures) is platform dependent.
+- The lowest level audio layer is platform dependent (just the component that links your sample callback to the hardware).